Diversity this Week

 A message from the Interim Associate Vice President for Diversity

 Doing the work of creating an inclusive culture here at Ball State University

 This Week in Diversity Now…

 Ball State University African American Alumni Oral History led by Michael Doyle, Associate Professor and Director, Public History Program and the Oral History Workshop.
-Listen to the Oral History of Maude Jennings, Ball State University Class of 1980 for her Masters Degree, then class of 1985 for her Ph.D.
+Listen to the Oral History of Monique Armstrong Ball State University Class of 2007 with a Masters degree.

 Expand your horizons…

 Celebrated as Cinco de Mayo, a minor holiday in remembrance of the Battle of Pueblam in 1862.
 Visit this link to learn more.

 Yom HaShoah (Holocaust Remembrance Day) will begin the evening of Wednesday, May 1st and ends the evening of Thursday, May 2nd.
 Read more about this day of remembrance here.